Things to Do in New Glarus, Wisconsin’s Little Switzerland

 New Glarus wasn’t their first choice in terms of fertile land for farming — it was all wilderness at that time — but the rolling hills reminded them of their homeland.

-They sent for more Swiss family and friends to join them in the Green County town and the rest is history in the form of Swiss architecture, foods, and cultural festivals celebrating its roots.
+They sent for more Swiss family and friends to join them in the Green County town and the rest is history.
+New Glarus is now a hub of Swiss architecture, foods, and cultural festivals celebrating its roots.

-We had quite a bit of time in New Glarus on a summertime visit to the Wisconsin town, but shared our visit with Madison nearby.
-If you’re interested in a few Madison day trips during your own visit, expect the drive to take around 40 minutes from New Glarus, depending on where you’re going in Madison.
+We had quite a bit of time in New Glarus on a summertime visit to the Wisconsin town but shared our visit with Madison nearby.

 Note: The Maple Leaf Cheese and Chocolate Haus is permanently closed.
 There was apparently some kind of dramatic disagreement between the owners of the shop and the owners of the building.
 That’s all I know.
 If you see it on other blogs, don’t forget who loves you most.